 What’s good with shrimp tacos?

-My favorite side dishes for shrimp tacos are Instant Pot Cilantro Lime Rice, Spanish Rice, Tortilla Chips and Creamy Guacamole, and Crock Pot Refried Beans.
+My favorite side dishes for shrimp tacos are Instant Pot Cilantro Lime Rice, Spanish Rice, Tortilla Chips with Creamy Guacamole, and Crock Pot Refried Beans.

 How to make shrimp soft?